Wondering what causes swollen gums and how to get rid of gum disease? Tired of puffy, swollen, and painful gums?

 Periodontitis may be treated if you visit the dentist in a timely manner.
 However, prevention is always better than a cure, so be proactive with your oral hygiene and visit the dentist regularly.

-What is highly recommended electric toothbrush for periodontal disease?
+What is a highly recommended electric toothbrush for periodontal disease?

 Oral-B Pro is a pretty effective electric toothbrush as it reaches hard-to-reach places where plaque may accumulate and lead to periodontal diseases.

 Does receding gums mean bone loss?

-Yes, recession of gums is a sign of bone loss.
+Yes, the recession of gums is a sign of bone loss.
 If left unchecked, it may further worsen and cause loss of teeth as well.

 Are teeth cleaning and periodontal treatment painful?